Parsa-19/docs/nginx/nginx_explain.md

 nginx -t
 ```
 stop will shut down nginx imidietly but quit wait for worker process to finish the rquests and then shut down it. <br>
--t will check if the configurations to make sure the its syntax and grammer are ok.<br>
+-t will check if the configurations are ok or not. <br>
 or do it like:
 ```
 sudo /etc/init.d/nginx start